CopernicaMarketingSoftware/Documentation/Publisher/en/testing-before-sending.md

 -   If your HTML source contains any errors.
 -   If there are elements in your CSS style sheet that the software can’t convert to inline CSS attributes.
--   If you’re using the right authentication data (SPF, SenderID and DKIM).
+-   If you’re using the right authentication data (SPF and DKIM).

 Our checks are firm but fair.
 They protect your sender reputation and ensure better delivery of your emails.